34conman/musical-octo-umbrella/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+Keep up continuous communication through our group chat making sure that we complete our tasks in a timely manner.
+We will try our best to make sure everyone's schedules are taken into account for group meetings.

 ## Add any other rules that your team establishes to help each other work effectively together